 Summary: All three sectors were particularly hard it in the second quarter 2020 when stay-at-home orders where in effect and business capacity was severely limited.
-Arts, entertainment, and recreation sales were the most negatively impacted by COVID and was the slowest to recover.
+Arts, entertainment, and recreation sales were the most negatively impacted by COVID and were the slowest to recover.
 Clothing and clothing accessories and food services have been more resilient and surpassed 2019 levels in both counties by the second quarter of 2021.

-Source: Colorado Department of Revenue Frequency: quarterly, 2-month delay Updated: 06/05/2022
+Source: Colorado Department of Revenue Frequency: quarterly, 2-month delay